bifravst/bifravst/docs/aws/GettingStarted.rst

 Clone the project and install dependencies
 ================================================================================

-Clone the latest version of the
-`aws <https://github.com/bifravst/aws>`_ project and install the
+Clone the latest version of the `Bifravst AWS <https://github.com/bifravst/aws>`_ project and install the dependencies using the following commands:
-dependencies:

 .. code-block::